 However, you can manually enter the dates that you found lab caches so they'll be counted toward your total find count, cache type stats, and chronology stats.

-To do this, go to the Build My Profile Statistics and Charts page
+To do this, go to the Customize Profile Statistics and Charts page

 and scroll to the Additional Caching Information section.